PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

  Unaided visual observation is limited to simple shapes and major details, and the naked eye cannot effectively discern a human target.

 ## Range Bands and Weapons
-Every ranged weapon has both an optimum range and a maximum range.A weapon’s optimum range is the distance at which it provides the best possible balance of speed and accuracy.
+Every ranged weapon has both an optimum range and a maximum range.
+A weapon’s optimum range is the distance at which it provides the best possible balance of speed and accuracy.
  If a target is within a range band that’s closer than the weapon’s optimum range, attacks take more time, as the wielder has to fight the weapon’s inertia to swing it to bear on a new target.
 Every range band closer then optimum adds a cumulative +1 to the tick cost of all attacks.